 Always try to proofread your resume at least a couple of times to find small mistakes and errors.
 If you feel that you are too tired to proofread, ask your friend to proofread it for you and make sure that you ask for their opinions about the completed resume.

-These are just some of the few simple tips and tricks you can try, if you want to make your CV look more appealing to your recruiters.
-The most important thing to remember while making a CV is to be you.
+These are just some of the few simple resume tips and tricks you can try, if you want to make a resume or CV look more appealing to your recruiters.
+The most important thing to remember while resume making is to be you.
 Do not showcase more than what you are, but on the other hand, never under play yourself either.